External Community Advisory Council

 Laurel Douglas is CEO of the Women’s Enterprise Centre, which provides business loans, advisory services, resources, training and mentors to women business owners throughout BC.
 She was the founding Executive Director of the Science & Technology Council of the Okanagan (now Accelerate Okanagan).
 In 2017 she was named one of BC Business’ Most Influential Women.

-Amal Alhuwayshil is President of the UBC Students Union Okanagan (UBCSUO), a TEDx speaker, and a fourth year Management student.
+Amal Alhuwayshil is President of the UBC Students Union Okanagan (UBCSUO), a TEDx speaker, and a UBC Management student.

 Mal Griffin is the VP Human Resources for the Interior Health Authority.
 Prior to his appointment in 2016, he served as Interior Health’s VP and Chief Information Officer.
 Mal has experience in a variety of areas of health care including laboratory, pharmacy, biomedical engineering, staffing services, and clinical and business information management and technology.

 Corie Griffiths is Manager of the Central Okanagan Economic Development Commission.
-Originally from California, Corie emigrated to the Okanagan in 2002 and joined COEDC as the Marketing and Research Assistant in 2006, moving to Business Development Officer in 2010, and taking on the lead role of Manager in 2015.
+Corie joined COEDC as the Marketing and Research Assistant in 2006, moving to Business Development Officer in 2010, and taking on the lead role of Manager in 2015.

 Al Klar operates R&R Plastics Ltd., Klar Global Distribution Inc., and is part of the chain of Canopy West Truck Accessories.
-He manages a family orchard in Keremeos and is a Principal in Top Five Developments Inc. Al is a former President of the Summerland Chamber of Commerce and a Director for the Okanagan Partnership, South Okanagan.
+He also manages a family orchard in Keremeos.
+Al is a former President of the Summerland Chamber of Commerce and a Director for the Okanagan Partnership, South Okanagan.

 Douglas Manning is a tech entrepreneur and co-founder of Bridges Transitions Inc. In 2006, he left his post as Bridges President in order to invest greater time as an Educational Consultant.
 In 2017 he was a nominee for the Kelowna Top Forty Over 40.